porzione/wtcurve/README.md

-                        skew morphs reverse saw to saw through triangle, pow and rc morph the ramp curvature from linear to power- bent or RC capacitor charge shaped --harmonics HARMONICS
+                        skew morphs reverse saw to saw through triangle, pow and rc morph the ramp curvature from linear to power- bent or RC capacitor charge shaped --sine                Sine in every frame, a still carrier like --saw ramp whose motion comes from --morph alone; the carrier a wavefolder wants
+  --fold FOLD           Triangle-wavefold the waveform at this gain, e.g. 3;
+                        sweeping it is the west coast timbre morph; zero or less disables it, mid-morph frames included; morphable --foldbias FOLDBIAS   Offset fed into --fold, e.g. 0.5, which breaks the fold symmetry and adds even harmonics; DC is removed afterwards; morphable --harmonics HARMONICS
                         Band-limit every waveform to this many harmonics, e.g.
                         32; morphable